Snozzberries/snozzberries.github.io/_posts/2022-05-19-powershell-profiles-with-wsl.md

 1. The first is mapping our Linux Git directory to the Windows Git local working directory.
 This makes all our local repos stay in the same physical path on the disk.
 2. Next we map the PowerShell profile in Windows into the Linux PowerShell profile path so we don’t need to maintain this independently.
-3. Last two commands we use to download a font configuration file that maps all the Windows fonts into Linux and we install the Fontconfig library so we can manage those new fonts.
+3. The last two commands we use to download a font configuration file that maps all the Windows fonts into Linux and we install the Fontconfig library so we can manage those new fonts.

 ```bash
 # Install PowerShell